tardis-sn/tardis/docs/atomic/atomic_data_description.rst

 The ``macro_atom_data`` contains blocks of transition probabilities, several indices and flags.
-The Transition Type flag has three states -1 for downwards emitting, 0 for downwards internal and 1 for upwards internal (for more explanations please refer to :ref:`macroatom`)
+The Transition Type flag has three states:

+* -1 for downwards emitting
+* 0 for downwards internal
+* 1 for upwards internal (for more explanations, please refer to :ref:`macroatom`).

 Macro Atom Data
 ^^^^^^^^^^^^^^^